Yves Congar

-Yves Marie-Joseph Congar (/fr/; 13 April 1904 – 22 June 1995) was a French Dominican friar, priest, and theologian.
-He is perhaps best known for his influence at the Second Vatican Council and for reviving theological interest in the Holy Spirit for the life of individuals and of the church.
-He was created a cardinal of the Catholic Church in 1994.
+Yves Marie-Joseph Congar (/fr/; 13 April 1904 – 22 June 1995) was a French Catholic cardinal and theologian.
+He is perhaps best known for his influence at the Second Vatican Council and for reviving theological interest in the Holy Spirit for the life of individuals and of the Church.
+He was created a cardinal in 1994.

 Early life

 Congar was born in Sedan in northeast France in 1904.
 His father Georges Congar was a bank manager.
 Congar's hometown was occupied by German military forces for much of World War I, and his father was among the men deported to Lithuania.
 Upon the urging of his mother, Lucie Congar née Desoye (called "Tere" by Yves throughout his life), Congar recorded the occupation in an extensive series of illustrated diaries which were later published.
 They provide a unique historical insight into the war from a child's point of view.

 Encouraged by a local priest Daniel Lallement, Congar entered the diocesan seminary.
 Moving to Paris in 1921, he had Jacques Maritain among his philosophy teachers and the Dominican theologian Reginald Garrigou-Lagrange as a retreat master.